Florida National Parks

 Big Cypress National Preserve is one of the unique national parks in the entire country.
 Instead of being all serene and tidy, this one’s an actual swamp!
 This National Park is 729,000 acres of a natural swamp!

-Viewpoints like the Kirby Storter Boardwalk make it an even better view than you could get from below.
+Viewpoints like the Kirby Storter Boardwalk offer even better views than you could get from below.
 There are also over 200 species of birds here that you can take a closer look at!

 The Kirby Storter Boardwalk